jackinabox86/frontend-JackinaboxFork/src/assets/help/exchanges.md

 - Empire CX-based
 - Fallback: PP30 Day Universe Price

-# Types
+# Preference Types

-Preferences can be set with the types **BUY**, **SELL** or **BOTH** and will be used for either consumed, produced or both types.

-If only a specific type is set, but the materials price should be calculated for another, higher preferences will supersede of fall back to 0 if none is available.
+You can set preferences as BUY, SELL, or BOTH:

+- **BUY** is used when the material is consumed.
+- **SELL** is used when the material is produced.
+- **BOTH** applies to both cases.

+If only one type is set, and the calculation requires the other, PRUNplanner will check for a higher-level preference.
+If none exists, the value defaults to 0.

 # Examples

 1: The price for LST should be used.
-You have no Material-based setting for Limestone defined.
-Therefore the Planets CX preference is applied.
-If no such preference exists, the Empire CX preference is used.
-As you have both a Planet and Empire CX preference defined the Planet CX preference will supersede your Empire CX preference.
+You haven’t defined a Material-based preference for Limestone.
+The system checks your CX preferences: first at the Planet level, then at the Empire level.
+Since you’ve defined both, the Planet CX preference takes priority.

 2: The price for NS should be used.
-You have an Material-based setting for NS on the Empire level, additionally you've set your preference Material-based on the Planet that should be calculated.
-The Planet Material-based preference for NS will supersede your Empire Material-based definition.
-As there is a Material-based definition available no CX-based preference will be applied.
+You’ve defined Material-based preferences for NS at both the Empire and Planet levels.
+The Planet Material-based preference overrides the Empire one.
+Because a Material-based preference exists, no CX preference is applied.

 3: The price for BBH should be used.
 You have not set any Material-based or CX-based preferences.
-The price for BBH therefore is calculated with 0.
+The price for BBH therefore is calculated with the PP30D Universe metric or falls back to 0.00 if no data is available.